ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/exporting.md

 36838935 rows in set.
 Elapsed: 2.220 sec.
 Processed 36.84 million rows, 1.27 GB (16.60 million rows/s., 572.47 MB/s.)
 ```

-It took ClickHouse only 2 seconds to export almost 37m records to a JSON file.
+It took ClickHouse only 2 seconds to export almost 37 million records to a JSON file.
 We can also export using a `COMPRESSION` clause to enable compression on the fly:

 ```sql
 SELECT * FROM sometable INTO OUTFILE 'out.json.gz' FORMAT JSONEachRow